keptn/keptn.github.io/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/index.md

     link="./assets/service-now-update-set-commit.png"
     caption="Service Now Update Set Commit">}}

-1. After importing, navigate to **Workflow Versions** by typing this as a search term into the upper left search box.
+1. After importing, enter **keptn** as the search term into the upper left search box.

-1. add credentials and remediation url in the table

-1. Find the `keptn-carts-remediation` workflow.

-1. **TODO add instructions if changes to workflow have to be made**
+    {{< popup_image
+    link="./assets/service-now-keptn-creds.png"
+    caption="ServiceNow keptn credentials">}}
+1. Click on **New** and enter your Dynatrace API token as well as your Dynatrace tenant ID.

+1. _(Optional)_ You can also take a look at the predefined workflow that is able to handle Dynatrace problem notifications and remediate issues.
+    - Navigate to the workflow editor by typing **Workflow Editor** and clicking on the item **Workflow -> Workflow Editor**
+    - The workflow editor is opened in a new window/tab
+    - Search for the workflow **keptn_demo_remediation** (it might as well be on the second or third page)
+    {{< popup_image
+    link="./assets/service-now-workflow-list.png"
+    caption="ServiceNow keptn workflow">}}
+    - Open the workflow by clicking on it.
+It will look similar to the following image.
+By clicking on the workflow notes you can further investigate each step of the workflow.
+    {{< popup_image
+    link="./assets/service-now-keptn-workflow.png"
+    caption="ServiceNow keptn workflow">}}

 ## Setup a Dynatrace Problem Notification